 Democrat Serving in the State Assembly

 Rebecca is a proud Bay Area native and a product of public schools.
 She graduated from the University of Pennsylvania and Georgetown University Law Center.
-She and her husband, Darren, live in Orinda with their three young children.
+She and her husband, Darren, live in Orinda with their three children.

 After being sworn in, I immediately rolled up my sleeves and got to work for our community.
 I was honored to be selected by my colleagues to serve in the Assembly leadership as Assistant Speaker pro Tempore.

 In the Assembly, I have focused on issues that reflect our community's values and on delivering resources and funding that our region desperately needs.
 And I have worked diligently across party lines every year to put our community before politics and get things done, including securing millions for local projects, including local parks and recreation programs, local environmental programs and more.

 I am proud of what we have been able to accomplish by working together.
 I look forward to continuing to work with you to make our community better.